-The project is located in the North of Washington District, part of the Downtown Core, of the Downtown Specific Plan.
-This district contains a mix of higher density residential and office uses, with ground-level activity, plazas and open space, the Murphy Station Heritage Landmark District and connections to transit.
+The project is located in the South of Iowa District of the Downtown Specific Plan.
+This district contains a mix of higher density office and commercial uses and surrounding residential uses, with access to the Downtown core, plazas and open space, the Murphy Station Heritage Landmark District and connections to transit.
 The project takes advantage of several programs that allow development intensity and height above the listed development standards in the Downtown Specific Plan.
-Additional office development is allowable through a combination of incentives and community benefits including contribution to a community benefit fund and the availability of public parking.
+Additional office development is allowable through a combination of incentives and community benefits including contribution to a community benefit fund.